smlx/piv-agent/docs/content/en/docs/install.md

 It doesn't listen to any sockets directly, and instead requires the init system to pass file descriptors to the `piv-agent` process after it is running.
 This requirement makes it possible to exit the process when not in use.

-`ssh-agent` and `gpg-agent` functionality are enabled by default in `piv-agent.service` and `piv-agent.socket`.
+`ssh-agent` and `gpg-agent` functionality are enabled by default in the systemd and launchd configuration files.
-The index of the sockets listed in `piv-agent.socket` are indicated by the arguments to `--agent-types`.
+On Linux, index of the sockets listed in `piv-agent.socket` are indicated by the arguments to `--agent-types`.